Golan Heights: Subdivisions

 The broader Golan plateau exhibits a more subdued topography, generally ranging between 120 and 520 m in elevation.
 In Israel, the Golan plateau is divided into three regions: northern (between the Sa'ar and Jilabun valleys), central (between the Jilabun and Daliyot valleys), and southern (between the Daliyot and Yarmouk valleys).
 The Golan Heights is bordered on the west by a rock escarpment that drops 500 m to the Jordan River valley and the Sea of Galilee.
 In the south, the incised Yarmouk River valley marks the limits of the plateau and, east of the abandoned railroad bridge upstream of Hamat Gader and Al Hammah, it marks the recognised international border between Syria and Jordan.

 Climate and hydrology

 In addition to its strategic military importance, the Golan Heights is an important water resource, especially at the higher elevations, which are snow-covered in the winter and help sustain baseflow for rivers and springs during the dry season.
 The Heights receive significantly more precipitation than the surrounding, lower-elevation areas.
 The occupied sector of the Golan Heights provides or controls a substantial portion of the water in the Jordan River watershed, which in turn provides a portion of Israel's water supply.
 The Golan Heights supplies 15% of Israel's water.

 Landmarks

 The Golan Heights features numerous archeological sites, mountains, streams and waterfalls.
 Throughout the region 25 ancient synagogues have been found dating back to the Roman and Byzantine periods.

-Banias

-Banias is an ancient site that developed around a spring once associated with the Greek god Pan.